JordiCondom/CarbonFootprintCalculator/README.md

 So we decided to reduce the user’s emissions by an average of 5% if they consistently buy local products.

 ## Transportation

+### Local food
+Buying local food products, often from the city street markets, essentially means to avoid two aspects of the retail industry: transportation and packaging.
+In the literature[^3] it is said that:
+> [...] the sum of emissions from packaging, transport, and retail contributes just 1 to 9%.

+So we decided to reduce the user’s emissions by an average of 5% if they consistently buy local products.

+## Transportation
 We accounted for transportation emissions referencing the website Ourworldindata[^4] for the public services like trains and buses, and private cars.
+To make the questionnaire user-friendly we decided to ask for the time spent in the mean of transportation instead of the actual kilometers traveled (_seriously… who could answer that?_).
+Unfortunately, as someone once said “To obtain, something of equal value must be lost”[^5] and to obtain an answerable question, here we made the assumption about the average driving speed, generalized for both city and countryside streets.
-Flights emissions are instead implemented thanks to the REST API of GoClimate lifestyle calculator[^5].
+Flights emissions are instead implemented thanks to the REST API of GoClimate lifestyle calculator[^6].

 ## Housing